AdobeDocs/commerce-php/src/pages/development/payments-integrations/vault/admin-integration.md

 ---
 title: Vault implementation for Admin
-description: Configure the fault to work with Adobe Commerce
+description: Learn how to configure the fault to work with Adobe Commerce.
 ---

 # Vault implementation for Admin